startersacademy/picking-a-topic/README.md

   * `$transition:zoom$`
   * `$transition-speed:fast$`

-## Usage
+## Command Usage

 * The `serve` script will open a browser window with the presentation and keep it and a pdf version of the presentation updated as you make changes:

   `npm run serve`

-* If you don't want a window opened but you want the build to stay current, use:
+* If you just want the build to stay current, use:

   `npm run watch`